duritong/ocp4-azure-icpi/README.md

 configure all the pre-existing Azure resources and most important remove the public egress Service endpoint.

+Additionally, you will configure PTP as a clock source, so no public NTP servers need to be reached.

 **Important:** You must remove the public egress Service endpoint until specifying [OutboundType is supported](https://github.com/openshift/installer/pull/3324) by the installer.

 ## General idea